aemami1/KnowRef/README.md

 # Reproduce Results

-* =Knowref_dataset= contains the test data and information required to generate the training data (as well a Readme with more details).
+* **Knowref_dataset** contains the test data and information required to generate the training data (as well a Readme with more details).

-* =Knowref_scraping= contains code for the scraping of the corpus from the text sources (as well as a Readme with reproduce instructions)
+* **Knowref_scraping** contains code for the scraping of the corpus from the text sources (as well as a Readme with reproduce instructions)